hezhao/snooze-coffee/README.md

 Notes
 =====
-* Sony Dream Machine MCU - UTC LM8560 uses 10VAC, which is not suitable to power Arduino Pro Mini
+* Sony Dream Machine MCU - UTC LM8560 uses 10VAC, which is not suitable to power Arduino Pro Mini.
+The final product uses a 120VAC-5VDC USB adapter